kennyphan100/MyTransitMTL/README.md

 # SOEN357 - MyTransitMTL

 ## Description
 This is a prototype of our mobile application MyTransitMTL.
 Most UI pages from the Figma mockup were implemented.
-In terms of back-end, the authentication system is completed: a user can create an account and login with it.
+In terms of back-end, the authentication system is fully complete: a user can create an account and login with it.
+The application will display a default OPUS card with some transactions on it if they add an opus card.

 ## Objective
 The objective of this project is to build a mobile application that allows public transit commuters to use a virtual OPUS card for their public transport needs using a modern smartphone’s integrated NFC chips.